satwikkansal/wtfpython/README.md

 [![WTFPL 2.0][license-image]][license-url]

 Python, being awesome by design high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
-But sometimes, the outcomes of your Python code may not seem obvious to a regular user at first sight.
+But sometimes, the outcomes of a Python snippet may not seem obvious to a regular user at first sight.

-This is a fun project attempting to collect such classic and tricky examples of unexpected behaviors in Python and discuss what exactly is happening under the hood!
+Here is a fun project attempting to collect such classic and tricky examples of unexpected behaviors in Python and discuss what exactly is happening under the hood!

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
-Anyways, I find it a nice way to learn the internals of a programming language, and I think you'll like them as well!
+I find it a nice way to learn the internals of a programming language, and I think you'll find them interesting as well!

 If you're an experienced Python programmer, you might be familiar with most of these examples, and I might be able to revive some sweet old memories of yours being bitten by these gotchas :sweat_smile: